-What is a steroid injection?
+What is a shoulder steroid injection?

-For most shoulder & elbow surgeons a “steroid injection” means a combined single injection of steroid and local anaesthetic.
+For most shoulder & elbow surgeons a “ shoulder steroid injection” means a combined single injection of steroid and local anaesthetic.
 There are two commonly used steroids for musculoskeletal injections in the UK; methylprednisolone (Depo-medrol) and triamcinolone (Kenalog).
 I prefer to use triamcinolone in my injections as it tends to have a longer lasting effect.
 The local anaesthetic used in combination with the steroid depends on the area being injected.
 I tend to use low concentrations of local anaesthetic when injecting the glenohumeral (shoulder) joint in order to protect the articular cartilage.

 What are steroid injections used for in the shoulder or elbow?